MCAT is challenging, and it’s hard to figure out when is the right time to start studying.

 Schedule enough time so you can complete 15-20 full-length practice tests before the actual test day.
 Yes, that’s a lot, but nothing will help you more than doing actual tests and carefully analyzing your results.

-But keep these pointers in mind before you begin:
+But keep these pointers when you start studying for the MCAT:

 1. Only start when you’re ready to commit